dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 The code for the dashboard is stored in [a repository on GitHub](https://github.com/dfe-analytical-services/lsip_dashboard).
 This allows us to collaborate on the project using version control.

-You will need to 'clone' the repository ('repo'), so that you can work on and run the code on your own machine.
+You will need to 'clone' the repository (also called 'repo'), so that you can work on and run the code on your own machine.
 To do this, navigate to a folder where you would like to store your copy of the repo.
 This should be outside of your OneDrive area.
-To do this, click on documents, then click on the file path and delete everything up to your username (1).
+To do this, click on documents, then click on the file path and delete everything up to your username.
 This should take you to your user folder outside of OneDrive.
-You can make a folder there to store all your repos (2).
+You can make a folder there to store all your repos.

 ![Create a Repo folder within your user folder](./Images/Repo_folder.PNG)

 Once you have done this, open your new repos folder and right click anywhere in the folder.
 Select 'Open Git Bash here' in the menu.
-If this doesn't appear as an option, go back to step one and install Git.
+If this doesn't appear as an option, go back to step one and make sure you have installed Git.

 ![Right click to open Git Bash](./Images/Gitbash.PNG)